In this section we have gathered press releases and downloadable book images about some of our products, as well as

 Nicholas J. Gonzalez, MD

-Dr. Gonzalez was in private practice in New York City from 1987 until his untimely death in July 2015, treating cancer and other degenerative diseases.
-He graduated from Brown University, Phi Beta Kappa, magna cum laude, pursued premedical studies at Columbia University as a postgraduate student and received his medical degree from Cornell University Medical College.
+Dr. Gonzalez was in private practice in New York City from 1987 until his untimely death in July 2015.
+He treated cancer and other degenerative diseases.
+Dr. Gonzalez graduated from Brown University, Phi Beta Kappa, magna cum laude, pursued premedical studies at Columbia University as a postgraduate student and received his medical degree from Cornell University Medical College.
 He subsequently completed fellowship training in immunology.
 While pursuing his investigation of Dr. Kelley, Dr. Gonzalez actually lived in Dr. Kelley’s home and personally interviewed over 1000 of his patients.
 For more information, see this website.

 John Beard, D.Sc.